JerrySievert/date-utils/README.md

 Note: This did not work in the `REPL` before `Node.js 0.6` due to how `Node.js` handles context in the `REPL`.

-## Change Language
+## Changing Languages
     require('date-utils').language("es")

-Support languajes
+Supported languages:

 - Spanish - "es"
 - French - "fr"